pedroviniciusbar/hyperion-audio-effects/README.md

 * New test video: https://www.youtube.com/watch?v=2Htkz8nhu-E

 Dev kit for creating audio visualizations for [hyperion](https://github.com/tvdzwan/hyperion).
-Requires `Tkinter` (for dev gui) and `pygst`.

 - Based on https://github.com/Fabi1080/hyperion_effects_dev_kit
-- Also uses this neat wrapper (slightly modified) https://github.com/Wintervenom/gst-spectrumdump
+- Also uses this neat wrapper (modified for Gstreamer 1.0) https://github.com/Wintervenom/gst-spectrumdump
 - Tested with leds using the json-connection: https://www.youtube.com/watch?v=sC_dO7YTh4o
 - Pull requests or improvement suggestions welcome
 - Not sure yet how to get the hyperion effects engine to import PyGI